mbuckler/personal-website/content/post/latex-in-vim.md

 documentation.
-I used to use [ShareLatex](https://www.sharelatex.com/) and [Overleaf](https://www.overleaf.com/) because I have a secret love of GUIs (Lord forgive me!), but recently my co-authors have prefered to worth in LaTeX repos shared on [GitHub](https://github.com/).
+I used to use [ShareLatex](https://www.sharelatex.com/) and [Overleaf](https://www.overleaf.com/) because I have a secret love of GUIs (Lord forgive me!), but recently my co-authors have prefered to work in LaTeX repos shared on [GitHub](https://github.com/).
 For this reason my most recent paper was actually written entirely in Vim!
 This post isn't meant to be a complete description of the best way to edit LaTeX in Vim, but instead I want to